Denomica/Denomica.OpenAI.Extensions/Denomica.OpenAI.Extensions/readme.md

 # Denomica.OpenAI.Extensions

-Denomica.OpenAI.Extensions is a library that provides extension methods for working with types in [`Azure.AI.OpenAI`](https://www.nuget.org/packages/Azure.AI.OpenAI).
+`Denomica.OpenAI.Extensions` is a library that provides extension methods for working with types in [`Azure.AI.OpenAI`](https://www.nuget.org/packages/Azure.AI.OpenAI).

+The library originally started with providing functionality for chunking up text into smaller pieces, which is useful for generating embeddings with the OpenAI API.
+But it will evolve over time to include additional features and utilities for working with OpenAI's API in [Azure AI Foundry](https://azure.microsoft.com/products/ai-foundry).

 ## Getting Started